General George Washington

 Harts Tavern President George Washington dined here April 22, 1790 on his tour of Long Island

-Lakeview Cemetery, Patchogue, NY, United States where he dined (1789)
+Lakeview Cemetery, Patchogue, NY, United States where they dined (1790)

 Scottish Rite Cathedral.
 Scottish Rite Masonry in San Antonio dates to 1912, when a charter was granted by the Soverign Grand Inspector General of Texas.
 The orgnization grew slowly until World War I, when many soldiers stationed in San Antonio became members.
 This site was purchased in 1919,and plans were made to erect a new temple.
 Construction began in 1922 on this structure.
 Completed two years later at a cost of $1.5 million, the Cathedral was dedicated in June 1924.
 It soon became the center of Masonic activities for South Texas.
 Features of the five-and-one-half story clasical revival temple include an imposing gable front bay, eight Corinthian fluted columns a terra cotta frieze on the primary temple building, and stepped central mass.
 The elaboarately sculpted bronze front doors, executed over two-year period by noted artist Pompeo Coppini (1870-1957), feature figures of George Washington and Sam Houston, both members of the Masonic fraternity.
 The Scottish Rite Cathedral has been a San Antonio attraction since its construction.
 In recent years it has become a center for the performing arts and other cultural activties.
 Recorded Texas Historic Landmark - 1987 #4612

-308 East Avenue E, San Antonio, TX, United States where he is commemorated
+308 East Avenue E, San Antonio, TX, United States where they is commemorated

 Queen Aliquippa.
 An influential leader of the Seneca Nation in this area and ally of the British during the time of the French & Indian War.
 Encamped near here when George Washington paid respects to her, 1753.
 Died, 1754; according to legend, buried nearby.

-2928 Highland Ave., Highland Grove Park, near 2918 Bowman Ave., McKeesport, PA, United States where he was near
+2928 Highland Ave., Highland Grove Park, near 2918 Bowman Ave., McKeesport, PA, United States where they was near

 Espy House.
 Built about 1771.
 It was the headquarters of George Washington in October, 1794, when he came to Bedford to review troops assembled here to quell Whiskey Rebellion in western part of the State.

-E. Pitt St. between Juliana & Richard Sts., Bedford, PA, United States where he stayed
+E. Pitt St. between Juliana & Richard Sts., Bedford, PA, United States where they stayed

 Federal Inn.
 Site of Federal Inn, erected about 1754.
 George Washington, with military escort, was a guest here, October, 1794, when on his way to muster an armed force to suppress the Whiskey Rebellion.